selbouhaddani/OmicsPLS_ShortCourse/OmicsPLS_shortCourse_ANSWERS.md

 ## Using string-DB

-Copy-paste the selected genes in the String-DB website.
+Copy-paste the top genes in the String-DB website.

 :::: {.bluebox .question data-latex=""}
 Is there any remarkable clustering visible?
 Go to the analysis tab, is there any significant enrichment?